vtexdocs/dev-portal-content/docs/localization/extracting-data-from-master-data-with-search-and-scroll.md

 The search route is ideal when you need to find a specific set of documents within your store.
 It is particularly useful for paginated queries, where you want to retrieve up to 10000 documents in small chunks over multiple requests.
 Each page is limited to 100 documents.

 >ℹ When paginating, the `_sort` parameter is recommended.
-The API by itself does not guarantee order, so without a defined `_sort`, documents may return duplicate or not return at the expected page.
+The API does not guarantee a specific order by default; therefore, omitting the `_sort` parameter may lead to duplicate documents or return unexpected pages.

 See the Search endpoint reference depending on the Master Data version you are using: